 - To authorize requests for variance from the zoning ordinance when it is not contrary to the public interest.

-The Zoning Board of Adjustment meets in the City Council Chambers as deemed necessary by the board.
+The Building Standards & Review Board meets in the City Council Chambers as deemed necessary by the board.

-In actions before the Zoning Board of Adjustment, the burden of proof falls on the applicant, i.e.: (1) If a variance is requested, factual evidence must be presented to satisfy the Board that a hardship exists, which is not generally true of other properties in the area and which is not a self-created hardship.
+In actions before the Building Standards & Review Board, the burden of proof falls on the applicant, i.e.: (1) If a variance is requested, factual evidence must be presented to satisfy the Board that a hardship exists, which is not generally true of other properties in the area and which is not a self-created hardship.
 (The economic cost of compliance is not legally considered a hardship).
-(2) If the decision of an administrative official is appealed, evidence must be presented to satisfy the Board than an error exists in the official’s decision.
+(2) If the decision of an administrative official is appealed, evidence must be presented to satisfy the Board than an error exists in the officials decision.
 (3) If a special exception is requested, evidence must be presented to satisfy the Board that a special exception to terms of the ordinance is warranted due to the peculiar circumstances of the situation.